-For example, consider the network topology shown in figure 12 where R1-X1 is the primary link protected by a pe-se protection tunnel between R1 and R3.
-If a full iBGP mesh is used inside AS1 and X1 and X3 advertise routes with a MED set to the IGP cost to the nexthop, then R1 does not receive any alternate route towards destination D from R2 or R3 as those routes have a longer

-AS-Path or a lower MED.
+figure 11 where R1 - X1 is the primary link protected by a pe-se protection tunnel between R1 and R3.
+If a full iBGP mesh is used inside AS1 and X1 and X3 advertise routes with a MED set to the IGP cost to the nexthop, then R1does not receive any alternate route towards destination Dfrom R2 or R3 as those routes have a longer AS-Path or a lower MED.
 To remove the pe-se tunnel, R1 first sends an iBGP update with local-pref=0.
 This message will cause an iBGP convergence inside AS1.
-Two interdomain paths will be advertised inside AS1: the first by R2 with an AS-Path of AS4:AS3:ASD and the second by R3 with an AS-Path of AS2:ASD and a MED value of 2.
+Two interdomain paths will be advertised inside AS1 : the first by R2 with an AS-Path of AS4:AS3:ASD and the second by R3 with an AS-Path of AS2:ASD and a MED value of 2.
 The path advertised by R3 will be selected as the best by all routers inside AS1.
 Once all AS1 routers have updated their FIB, router R1 will stop receiving packets towards D. At that time, router R1 can safely update its FIB, send an iBGP withdraw for destination D and remove the pe-se protection tunnel as no router inside AS1 is using it.

-7.1.3 AS using Pervasive BGP

-In autonomous systems using pervasive BGP, the solution described above is unfortunately not applicable.
+3) AS using Pervasive BGP: In autonomous systems using pervasive BGP, the solution described above is unfortunately not applicable.
 The main problem in such a network is that each iBGP message that causes a change in the FIB of one router may cause a transient forwarding loop.
-Such forwarding loops have been detected in large ISP networks [19].
+Such forwarding loops have been detected in large ISP networks [37].

 To illustrate the problem, let us consider again the deactivation of a pe-se protection tunnel in the topology shown in figure 10.
-If AS1 is using pervasive BGP and we modify the primary egress router to send an iBGP update with the local-pref attribute set to 0 to deactivate the pe-se tunnel, then destination D also remains reachable.
+If AS1 is using pervasive BGP and we modify the primary egress router to send an iBGP update with the local-pref attribute set to 0 to deactivate the pe-se tunnel, then destination D always remains reachable.
 However, during the iBGP convergence, the ordering of the updates of the FIBs is important.
-In table 3, we summarise what happens during the eight possible orderings of the FIB updates.
-In this table, $Rx: U{Ry}^0$ indicates that router Rx has updated its FIB after the arrival of the iBGP messages with local-pref set to 0.
+In table III, we summarise what happens during the eight possible orderings of the FIB updates.
+In this table, $Rx : U{Ry}^0$ indicates that router Rx has updated its FIB after the arrival of the iBGP messages with local-pref set to 0.
 Out of the eight possible orderings, only three are always loop-free.

 Avoiding transient loops in autonomous systems using pervasive BGP is a difficult problem.
 Autonomous systems willing to use pe-se protection tunnels to protect their interdomain links should consider the utilisation of encapsulation techniques (e.g. MPLS or L2TP) between all of their border routers.
 In addition to avoiding BGP-induced transient forwarding loops, encapsulation allows border routers to have more flexibility in the selection of the BGP nexthop that they use to reach each external destination.
-This flexibility would also be very useful for traffic engineering purposes.

-7.2 Deactivation of a pe-si protection tunnel
+B. Deactivation of a pe-si protection tunnel

 When a pe-si protection tunnel has been activated, the router that is using the tunnel may wish to remove it if the failure lasts too long.
 Ideally, the removal of this tunnel should not cause packet losses or transient loops.
-Unfortunately, removing a pe-si protection could cause a complete BGP convergence on the Internet for all the prefixes learned over the failed interdomain link.
+Unfortunately, removing a pe-si protection tunnel could cause a complete BGP convergence on the Internet for all the prefixes learned over the failed interdomain link.
 This BGP convergence may potentially affect all BGP routers in all ASes and cause packet losses or transient loops.